supriyasawant/django-gstudio/docs/spam_checker.rst

 Spam Checker
 ============

-.. module:: zinnia.spam_checker
+.. module:: gstudio.spam_checker

 .. versionadded:: 0.9

 Spam protection is mandatory when you want to let your users to comment your entries.

-Originally Zinnia provided a only one type of spam protection with the support of Akismet.
+Originally Gstudio provided a only one type of spam protection with the support of Akismet.

 One it's not bad, but it's not enough, because depend of a third-party